Linusite

 The problem:

-Every plugin you install adds extra code.
-Too many plugins = slower performance.
+Every plugin adds extra code.
+Too many plugins means slower performance.

 The fix (15 minutes):

-• Replace multiple plugins with one that does the same job
+• Replace several plugins with one that does the same job

 • Keep only what you actually need